 It’s fair to say that we like to work with vendors who have all their ducks in a row, have a mature offering and an ecosystem to support it.
 Milestone fits all those requirements in this respect, whereas most others fall short.
 Having done our due diligence on many other VMS offerings I don’t think it unfair to say that some manufacturers have a way to go, not only to deliver a product we would be happy to sell and support, but to build the maturity in their offerings that intrinsically create product trust and build on this as the relationship rolls on over time.
 Let’s not forget that XProtect is a complex piece of software.
 The sell-it-and-walk-away mentally cannot work.
-From the perspective of an end user of vital security software, Milestone delivers on all expectations and we at NW provide the backup in the event of problems through our highly competent and experienced technical team.
+From the perspective of an end user of vital security software, Milestone delivers on all expectations and we provide the backup in the event of problems through our highly competent and experienced technical team.

 It is in our company’s DNA that we work on behalf of the customer and in their best interests and we foster vendor relationships which strengthen this position.
 We look to provide professional solutions that can be easily maintained and which offer long-term investment protection to our customers.
 Therefore, we focus on Milestone and will generally not recommend other VMS products unless there is a highly specific need.

 We have worked with Milestone now for 10 years and not only have we seen continual improvement in the product, and in their ability to support the product, but can attest that Milestone take feedback seriously and actively use it to develop their solutions and processes for the better.

 Kevin Bowyer is Technical Director at NW Security Group and has built up hands-on expertise with IP video technology since 1998.